Understanding Wong Kar Wai, his themes, and his visuals

 Escapism

 They are portrayed as people who have convinced themselves with enough lies and excuses.
-Wong’s greatest representation of delusional characters is Mrs. Chan and Mr. Chow (In The Mood For Love).
+Wong’s greatest representation of delusional characters is Mrs. Chan and Mr. Chow (In the Mood for Love).

 Uncertainty and conflict